COSSAS/SOARCA/docs/content/en/docs/core-components/_index.md

 ## Core component overview

-SOARCA has interaction with may components the following diagram shows the intended setup for SOARCA and its components.
-Currently not all parts are fully implemented.
+SOARCA interacts with many components, the following diagram shows the intended setup for SOARCA and its components.
+Currently, not all parts are fully implemented.
 Keep track of the release notes to see what's implemented and what needs some work.

 ![core detailed](/SOARCA/images/soarca-functional-design.jpg)